Bytes0211/aws-manager/README.md

 - Enable S3 bucket versioning only when needed
 - Set appropriate Lambda timeout values
 - Clean up unused EC2 instances and S3 buckets
+- Use local DynamoDB for development/testing to avoid AWS costs
+- Use `PAY_PER_REQUEST` billing mode for DynamoDB tables with unpredictable traffic

 ## ⚠️ Error Handling